halfroad/TWAIMessager/README.md

 # TWAIMessager, A CAN Bus Messager
-TThis Arduino IDE based project showcases how the ESP32 TWAI (Two-Wire Automobile Interface, a.k.a CAN Bus) sends and received normal, loopback, RTR CAN Bus messages.
+This Arduino IDE based project showcases how the ESP32 TWAI (Two-Wire Automobile Interface, a.k.a CAN Bus) sends and receives normal, loopback, RTR CAN Bus messages.

 ## How to run the project?